 ||Meets MnTC Goal Areas 5 and 8.
 This course is an introduction to the field of global and international politics, with an emphasis on the history, structure and processes of global relations.
 Students will study the role of state and non-state actors such as nations, international conflict, war, global economic relations and international organizations.

 - Analyze the history of global and international relations.

 - Explain the dominant theories that political scientists have used to analyze the international political system.

 - Describe the role of nation states in the global political system.

-- Discuss how non-state actors influence the political, economic and military actions of nation states.
+- Discuss how non-state actors (both groups and individuals) influence the political, economic and military actions of nation states.

-- Analyze the role of political culture in determining the actions of societies, states and groups in the international political system.
+- Analyze the role of political culture in determining the actions of societies, states, groups and individuals in the international political system.

 - Analyze the use of war and physical force as tools of international diplomacy.